-“That’s a Hyundai?!” will soon echo through parking garages everywhere.
-The all-new 2022 Hyundai IONIQ 5 is a uniquely retro electric crossover with looks to turn heads, tech to blow minds and pricing to create an order backlog in no time.
+“That’s a Hyundai?!”
+I hear it all the time.
+Owning an IONIQ 5 doesn’t come with many downsides, but small talk with parking lot strangers can be one of them.
+The 2023 Hyundai IONIQ 5 is a uniquely retro electric crossover with looks to turn heads, tech to blow minds and pricing to create an order backlog in no time.
 Calling a new entrant to the EV market a “Tesla killer” is a long overused trope.
 There’s no such thing, Tesla is in its own lane with a loyal fan base.
 But what is indeed possible and overdue are true EV competitors that can compete with the excitement that Tesla brought to the automotive industry.
-The all-new 2022 Hyundai IONIQ 5 just might be the one.
+The all-new Hyundai IONIQ 5 just might be the one.

 Power and Performance